GmoneyLtd/hwatch/README.md

 - **Data Charts**: Historical data trend visualization
 - **Detailed Information**: Hover to view specific values and timestamps
 - **Device Status**: Show device connection status and last update time
+- **Help Documentation**: Click the help icon (?) in the header to access comprehensive documentation and configuration guides

 ### Task Management
 - **Task List**: View all configured tasks and their status